menu

 Diversity

-Did you know that the Old Town neighborhood has more Belgian and Arab ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Old Town neighborhood has more Belgian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.2% of this neighborhood's residents have Belgian ancestry and 3.8% have Arab ancestry.
+In fact, 1.1% of this neighborhood's residents have Belgian ancestry and 2.7% have Eastern European ancestry.

 Old Town is also pretty special linguistically.
 Significantly, 1.5% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 98.7% of the neighborhoods in America.